Cadet Application Process FAQs

 - Color photocopy of TWIC card

 - Color photocopy of U.S. Passport

 - Valid Cal Maritime Random Drug Testing Program letter (provided by Licensing office) or CG-719P Drug Testing form and lab results.

 - CG-719K Medical Certificate Application/Physical form

-Please note that non-U.S. citizens will require additional documentation with their application, please refer to the Cadet MMC Application Packet for details.
+Please note that non-U.S. citizens with Permanent Resident status will require additional documentation with their application, please refer to the Cadet MMC Application Packet for details.